© 1999-2008

 STEVE SKIPP

-A Waterbury native, Steve attended Wilby High School and went to UCONN.
+A Waterbury native, Steve was born on March 7, 1949.
+He attended Wilby High School and graduated from the University of Connecticut with a bachelor of science degree.
 He was the afternoon driver on WDRC FM.

 PRIOR: WWCO Waterbury, CT